How to pick the best 529 plan

 A 529 plan comes in two broad varieties – a prepaid tuition plan and an education savings plan.

 An education savings plan allows a saver to open an investment account for the benefit of a future student.
 These plans can pay for tuition, as well as room and board, and some other qualified expenses too.
-Withdrawals may generally be used at any U.S. college or university as well some non-U.S. institutions.
-This plan can also be used to pay for K-12 educational tuition costs at private schools.
+Withdrawals may generally be used at any U.S. college or university as well as some non-U.S. institutions.
+This plan can also be used to pay for K-12 educational tuition costs at private schools and up to $10,000 in student loan debt for the beneficiary and siblings.

 How to open a 529 plan